 Before the first application lands, the hiring process must begin with a clear, competency-based definition of the role.
 This means understanding not just the job title and duties, but the specific behaviors, skills, and outcomes that define success.
 Vague or outdated job descriptions create confusion and attract unqualified candidates, wasting time for everyone involved.

-Defining the role accurately also involves identifying the organizational context, reporting relationships, and how the new hire's work will flow within the team.
+Defining the role accurately also involves identifying the organizational context, reporting relationships, decision authority, and how the new hire's work will flow within the team.
 This foundational step sets the entire recruitment lifecycle on a path toward clarity and accountability.
 Without agreed-upon success criteria, the hiring team will lack consistency in evaluating candidates, leading to subjective decisions and increased mis-hire risk.

 Attract and Screen Candidates